-An industry life cycle depicts the various stages where businesses operate, progress, prospect and slump within an industry.
+An industry life cycle depicts the various stages where businesses operate, progress, and slump within an industry.
 An industry life cycle typically consists of five stages — startup, growth, shakeout, maturity, and decline.
-These stages can last for different amounts of time, some can be months or years.
+These stages can last for different amounts of time – some can be months, some can be years.

 At the startup stage, customer demand is limited due to unfamiliarity with the new product’s features and performance.
-Distribution channels are still underdeveloped, so there are very few product supply and promotional activities.
-There is also a lack of complementary products that add value to the customers, limiting the profitability of the new product.
+Distribution channels are still underdeveloped.
+There is also a lack of complementary products that add value for the customers, limiting the profitability of the new product.

-Companies at the startup stage are likely to generate zero or very low revenue and experience negative cash flows and profits due to a large amount of capital initially invested in technology, equipment, and other fixed costs.
+Companies at the startup stage are likely to generate zero or very low revenue and experience negative cash flows and profits, due to the large amount of capital initially invested in technology, equipment, and other fixed costs.

 As the product slowly attracts attention from a bigger market segment, the industry moves on to the growth stage where profitability starts to rise.
-Improvement in product features leads to the easiness of use, thus increasing value to customers.
-Complementary products also start to become available in the market so people have greater benefits in purchasing the product and its complements.
+Improvement in product features increases the value to customers.
+Complementary products also start to become available in the market, so people have greater benefits from purchasing the product and its complements.
 As demand increases, product price goes down, which further increases customer demand.

-At the shakeout stage, growth of revenue, cash flows, and profit start slowing down as industry approaches maturity.
+At the shakeout stage, the growth rate of revenue, cash flows, and profit start slowing down as the industry approaches maturity.

 At this stage, companies realize maximum revenue, profits, and cash flows because customer demand is fairly high and consistent.
-Products become more common and popular among the general public, and the prices are fairly reasonable compared to new products.
+Products become more commonplace and popular among the general public, and the prices are fairly reasonable, as compared to new products.

 Thank you for visiting our resource on the industry life cycle.
 To learn more about external analysis and how to perform strategic analysis, enroll in our Corporate & Business Strategy course today!